Pola

 Trust Becomes a Purchase Condition

-A number we often use as a reality check: 81% of consumers say they must trust a brand before buying.
-Capital Counselor
+A number we often use as a reality check: 81% of consumers say they must trust a brand before buying. <cite data-type="source" data-url="https://capitalcounselor.com/blog/branding-statistics/">Capital Counselor</cite>

-A fresh perspective that many underestimate: Trust also arises through consistency over time.
-If a brand constantly reinvents itself, it doesn't seem modern but insecure.
+A fresh perspective that many underestimate: Trust also arises from Consistency Over Time.
+A brand that constantly reinvents itself doesn’t appear modern but uncertain.
 At the same time, a breach of trust is costly.
-89% of customers terminate their relationship with a brand after a loss of trust.
-Capital Counselor
+89% of customers end their relationship with a brand after losing trust. <cite data-type="source" data-url="https://capitalcounselor.com/blog/branding-statistics/">Capital Counselor</cite>

-Clarify Brand Status Quickly
+Briefly Clarify Brand Status

 Let's check where trust is currently being lost.